lineality/invert_colors_minimal_chrome_extension/README.md

 Maybe you could create a giant office-suite of software living in the extension that allows users to write in their site list...but that is not simplicty with security either.

+# Those OTHER Permissions...

 ### Many catagories of "permissions" (with a goal of zero-permissions)

+In addition to 'permissions' 'requested' inside the design of the extension, there are 'permissions' that are in the browser settings that the extension has no control over.

-For reasons beyond my imagination, google pre-sets permissions very openly.
-So you need to MANUALLY set everything to block or mute.
+For reasons beyond my imagination, google pre-sets these browser-settings permissions very, horribly, openly.
+So each user needs to (YOU need to) MANUALLY set everything to block or mute.
 So far as I know there is no way for an extension developer to turn off these permissions, which is terrible.

 Set everything to block or mute.
 Again, this minimal invert-colors extension does not need any permissions.

-# Settings:
+# Other Settings:

+This extension will.

 Go to: extensions puzzle-piece icon -> minimal_color_invert extension ->
 -> three vertical dots ->  "This can read and change site data" ->